dzaima/chat/README.md

 |              <kbd>alt+r</kbd> | hide/unhide unread count for current room      |
 |         <kbd>ctrl+alt+r</kbd> | hide/unhide unread count for all rooms         |

-Most of those (along with some other things) are configurable in `res/chat.dzcfg` (reload with f5, though some things may need selecting another room or a restart)
+Most of those (along with some other things) are options in `res/chat.dzcfg`.

+While `res/chat.dzcfg` can be directly modified, it may be better to make a file `local.dzcfg` (in the root folder of the project) and copy the necessary fields in.

+You can reload the config with <kbd>f5</kbd>, though some things may need refreshing the changed thing (by e.g. selecting clicking a room to refresh message list), or restarting the app completely.

 ### syntax
 ````